scottcarver/wp-inquirist/README.md

 ---

 ## 🚧 Experimental 🚧
 In the future it may be useful to add a feature to WP Withagency to retrofit old theme.
 Themes created using `wp withagency` already include a requirement, but some users may not be starting from scratch.
+This varies slightly from what is included in the theme by default (it's in `/library/function/custom/custom_requiredplugins.php`)

 **Example**